SUMIF with Multiple Criteria (Table of Contents)

 Things to Remember

-- Use curly brackets {} if you are going to use SUMIF with multiple criteria, as shown in example-3.
+- Use curly brackets {} if you use SUMIF with multiple criteria, as shown in example-3.
 And in that curly brackets, enter the content manually instead of framing it with cell selection.
-Curly brackets support only text entered in it.
+Curly brackets support only text entered in them.

-- Syntax of example 3, i.e. calculating sum with multiple criteria, is small and easy to use, so it is always recommended.
+- Syntax of example 3, i.e., calculating sum with multiple criteria, is small and easy to use, so it is always recommended.

 Recommended Articles